Online conferences, courses, lectures

 Distributive justice, edited by Serena Olsaretti.
 First academic reference work devoted to distributive justice, containing 32 chapters written by an illustrious set of contributors.

 Normative ethics, by Shelly Kagan.
 I particularly like how carefully Kagan distinguishes between moral factors and theoretical foundations.
+I also think the concept of an evaluative focal point is helpful in thinking about normative ethics.
 I have used the book for many years in the introduction to ethics course I teach at Tilburg University.

 On what matters, by Derek Parfit.
 The project of trying to reconcile consequentialism, kantianism, and contractualism is interesting, and figuring out where you disagree is a wonderful exercise.
 Parfit’s writing is extremely clear, enlightening, and entertaining (when I finished reading the books, I noticed I miss them!)